Master of Public Administration

 - Submit official copy of test scores from the Graduate Record Examination (GRE).
 You are not required to take an advanced (subject area) test on the GRE.
 The GRE requirement is waived for applicants with a Master's degree.

-- Submit optional materials, such as undergraduate theses or term papers, samples of work projects, etc.
+- Applicants are strongly encouraged to submit a writing sample, such as undergraduate theses or term papers, samples of work projects, etc.

 Minimum Admission Requirements for Degree-Seeking Students